Logo

 Why some text messages appear in two separate threads on the recipient's phone

-If a customer reports that messages you sent from Roezan are showing up in two separate threads on their phone - one with a "+1" prefix and one without, this is a carrier-side limitation that affects some messages sent to Verizon Wireless (and potentially others).
+If messages sent from Roezan are appearing in two separate threads on the recipient's phone, one with a "+1" and one without, this is due to how certain carriers and devices handle SMS and MMS conversations.

 This article explains what's happening and what you can do about it.